Maura Trice

 LET THEM SEE

-I created Let Them See using an old curtain and wire, transforming everyday materials into a surreal dress that balances fragility and structure.
-The necklace mimics a nest, symbolizing protection, vulnerability, and the human desire to be seen while sheltered.
+A woman holds an open cage on her chest letting the cries escape.
 This piece explores the tension between exposure and safety, inviting the viewer to reflect on what we reveal and what we hold close.

 Apis mater